 Written communication

 Written communication includes emails, messages, documents, reports, and any information expressed through text.
-It relies on written words and is often chosen for its written form in professional settings, where clarity and formality are important.
-Its strength lies in precision and permanence, as written communication creates a permanent record that can be referenced for accountability, legal compliance, or future needs.
-A written message can be reviewed, shared, and referenced later.
+It relies on written words and is often chosen in professional settings where clarity and formality matter.

 Visual communication